microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 This is an array of key chords and shortcuts to invoke various commands.
 Each command can have more than one key binding.

-NOTE: Key bindings is a subfield of the global settings and key bindings apply to all profiles in the same manner.
+> 👉 **Note**: Key bindings is a subfield of the global settings and
+> key bindings apply to all profiles in the same manner.

 For example, here's a sample of the default keybindings: